 Hillel’s College Guide is a resource for students embarking on their college search and their families, not only in choosing schools to attend, but in presenting the opportunities each student has to experience an exciting and enriching Jewish life on campus.
 The college years are life-changing, and we know that choosing a campus community that reflects Jewish values can play a major role in a student’s future direction.

 Visit the College Guide records of the schools you’re interested in.
 You’ll find details on each, along with ways to connect directly to the Hillel professionals and current students on campus.
-And remember to register – it’s free – for full access to all the resources the Guide has to offer, including our compare and contrast tool.

 As you navigate the college search process, Hillel’s talented and committed professionals are trained to answer your questions and guide you towards a variety of resources.
 For more than ninety years, Hillel has provided Jewish students around the world with a spiritual, cultural, and enriching home away from home.
 The College Guide is available to help you find yours.